Communication is at the heart of any business.

 + An impressive range of integrations

 – Lack of control over notifications

 Start improving your team communication today

-We hope that this piece has inspired you to think about your own communication strategy and where you might be able to make improvements.
-There are more tools available than ever before – the right approach to communication can unlock their full potential.
+I hope that this piece has inspired you to think about your own communication strategy and where you might be able to make improvements.
+There are more tools available than ever before, and the right approach to communication can unlock their full potential.